EVERYONE'S FINE WITH VIRGINIA WOOLF

 Cult-like religious institution "The Upstairs Congregation" is in for a surprise when the prodigal daughter of their leader returns home after years of revolutionary work, overthrowing patriarchal institutions around the world.
 Now she has her sights set on the king of her homeland, and the magical, possibly mythical, source of his power, a beast called the Embert.
 If she can catch it, she's going to eat it.

 Developed and shown in residence at Dixon Place.

 “Light Keepers” combines puppetry, film, and live music to tell the story of Jordan, an androgynous orphan taken in by the mysterious and impossibly ancient lighthouse keeper Isaac Small.

 Created in collaboration with puppet artist Amanda Villalobos, developed at BAX, for Puppet Blok at Dixon Place, and in residence at the Henson Carriage house, and produced at Five Myles in January, 2015.

-The polyandrous family unit of The Familiars is inviting a new husband into the fold.
+A new husband is being invited into the fold of Marty's matriarchal polyandrous family unit.
 Twenty-something Trevor, husband number two to late-thirties matriarch Marty, has convinced the Family to take on his high school friend Sam as husband number three, but finds himself conflicted about his feelings when Sam arrives.

 When Trevor starts having problems, he is referred to the family's pastor and her controversial methods for self-control and continued devotion to the needs of the Family above all else.